Blurred vision in one eye may occur after a head injury. There are several possible causes of blurred vision, some more serious than others.

 This article explains why you might have blurred vision in one or both eyes after a head injury and how to heal.

 Causes of Blurred Vision in One Eye After Head Injury

 In normal vision, the eyes can switch their focus from near objects to far, and vice versa.
-This process is known as “accommodation” and is what allows objects to look clear when you focus on them.
+This process is known as “accommodation” and allows objects to look clear when you focus on them.

 Other Reasons for Blurry Eyesight

 - Ocular migraines.
-Migraines are particularly frequent after a head injury.
+Migraines are frequent after a head injury.
 Some migraines are accompanied by vision problems such as blurred vision or flickering lights.

 When is Blurred Vision in One Eye an Emergency?

 The following signs could indicate a serious eye condition that requires emergency treatment.

 - Sudden eye pain.